ravynsoft/ravynos/README.md

-*****
-# IMPORTANT NOTICE!
-May 19 2021

-*The name of this project will be changing from Helium to Airyx on May 22.*

-I had misgivings about using such a common name but went with it because I couldn't think of a better one at the time (and it fit my theme of projects named after elements) :)

-Frankly, there are a lot of "Helium"s out there and the most notable that I found is the crypto blockchain and wireless network by the folks who own helium.com.
-So to avoid confusion and before we go too far down the Helium road, I am changing the project to its new identity: Airyx.
-Links to the old name here on GitHub should still work but please update.

-Like Helium, a light and stable element, I hope the new name conveys a similar sense of airy stability and lightness.
-I'll be making all the branding changes over the next few days and getting the new domains/websites set up.

-Thanks for your patience!

-@mszoek
-*****

 # What is Airyx?

 Airyx is a new open source OS project that aims to provide a similar experience and some compatibiilty with macOS on x86-64 sytems.
 It builds on the solid foundations of FreeBSD, existing open source packages in the same space, and new code to fill the gaps.
+Please visit [airyx.org](https://airyx.org/) or join us on [Libera IRC](https://libera.chat) in `#airyx` for more info!

 The main design goals are:
 - source compatibility with macOS applications (i.e. you could compile a Mac application on Airyx and run it)